Couto/grunt-groundskeeper/docs/groundskeeper-options.md

 # Options

-For a more detailed description of the available options please refer to the [groundskeeper\'s usage](https://github.com/Couto/groundskeeper#usage)
+For a more detailed description of the available options please refer to the [groundskeeper's usage](https://github.com/Couto/groundskeeper#usage)

 ## console
 Type: `boolean`